Buriganga River: Importance

 The Buriganga is economically very important to Dhaka.
 Launches and country boats provide connection to other parts of Bangladesh, a largely riverine country.
+Through Buriganga, Dhaka is connected almost to all parts of the country.
+The middle class, who can not afford a car, generally uses launch to get to different locations.

 Pollution

 In the 20th century the water table and river became polluted by polyethylene waste and other hazardous substances from demolished buildings near the river banks.

+Dhaka heavily industrializing on the banks of Buriganga.

 The Buriganga river ranks among the most polluted rivers in the country.
 The chemical waste of mills and factories, household waste, medical waste, sewage, dead animals, plastics, and oil are some of the Buriganga's many pollutants.
 The city of Dhaka discharges about 4,500 tons of solid waste every day, and most of it is released into the Buriganga.
 According to the Bangladesh Department of Environment, 21600 m3 of toxic waste are released into the river by the tanneries every day.
 Experts identified nine industrial areas in and around the capital city as the primary sources of river pollution: Tongi, Tejgaon, Hazaribagh, Tarabo, Narayanganj, Savar, Gazipur, Dhaka Export Processing Zone and Ghorashal.
 Most of the industrial units of these areas have no industrial wastewater treatment plants of their own.

 According to the Dhaka Water and Sewerage Authority (WASA), about 12000 m3 of untreated wastewater are released into the lake from Tejgaon, Badda and Mohakhali industrial areas every day.
 The wastewater mostly comes from garment washing and dyeing plants.
 Textile industries annually discharge as much as 56 million tonnes of waste and 0.5 million tonnes of sludge.
 Sewage is also released into the Buriganga.

+The river is so choked with pollution that even in rainy season, the water is pitch black.
+The stench is extreme even if you are on top of a bridge.
+The dissolved oxygen, which is essential for marine life is only 3.01 mg/L in Buriganga, while at least 5 mg per liter is needed for aquatic life.
+A 2025 study by Jahangirnagar University found alarming concentrations of heavy metals such as lead, cadmium, chromium, mercury and arsenic in both the water and sediment of the river, levels that far exceed national and international safety limits.

 Because of Dhaka's heavy reliance on river transport for goods, including food, the Buriganga receives especially high amounts of food waste since unusable or rotting portions of fruits, vegetables, and fish are thrown into the river.